sg893052/sonic-buildimage/platforms/pddf/brcm_pal_pddf.md

     }
 }
 ```
 Some platforms require initialization settings to be performed with respect to the GPIOs.
-The **ports** list in the JSON obkect takes care of these initialization after the I2C device creation takes place.
+The **ports** list in the JSON object takes care of these initialization after the I2C device creation takes place.
 Following are the names of
 GPIO's SysFs attributes created by the standard linux driver.

 > **port_num**: GPIO Port/Pin number.